 The mother and child relationship

-Problematic AOD use compromises parenting and parenting tasks; however, it also has major consequences for the parent and child relationship.
+Problematic alcohol and other drugs use compromises parenting and parenting tasks; however, it also has major consequences for the parent and child relationship.

 Often a mother is the primary carer and the source of attachment for a child.
 When this is compromised, a child may not feel loved, secure or nurtured by their mother because she: